saints23githubbeck/fullStackTestApp/README.md

 ### Product Onwr
 ```
-This product solely for Protranslating, a fullStack JavaScript Developments test for recruitments process, and also, own by protrnslating.
+This product solely for ArthurShadrack, a fullStack JavaScript Developments test for recruitments process, and also, own by Arthur Shadrack

 ```
 ### Check on your machine if you have nodejs install